Immunologists are scientists or clinicians who specialise in the body’s defence system. The work may be laboratory-based or patient-facing.

 - If you'd like to find out what your salary might look like, take a look at our article on how much you might earn in science on our TARGETcareers website.

 Vacancies require a good honours degree in an appropriate life, medical or physical science.
 Possession of a relevant postgraduate qualification is beneficial, and normally essential for research posts.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 Candidates should also possess membership to the Royal College of Physicians (MRCP) or equivalent.
 All candidates must have a good scientific background and practical laboratory work experience.

 - A logical and independent mind